Sandido/LogAnalyticsAPINewGroupBy/README.md

     Install-Module -Name {{moduleName}} -Repository LocalRepository

+For the LogAnalytics functionality, the module to install is Az.Compute.
 If you're using PowerShell 5.0 or 5.1, this will install the modules to C:\Program Files\WindowsPowerShell\Modules.
 If you're using PowerShell 6.0 and greater, this will install the modules to C:\Program Files\PowerShell\Modules.